Masters in Applied Linguistics

 Geoffrey Ashiono director of Math E-Zee tutoring centre in Kakamega Kenya saw the benefits of Ron Davis’ hands-on methods and approach for his teaching teams in Kakamega County.
 Together with Rachel Barwell, we have set up a learning platform for dyslexia education in Kenya.

 We signed a contract with The Whole Dyslexic Society (The WDS) Charity in Canada who now support this receiving and disbursing funds.
-We are now preparing to deliver core training and parent/tutor courses into four locations in Kakamega County in collaboration with Math E-Zee tutoring centre.
+We have delivered core training and parent/tutor courses into four locations in Kakamega County in collaboration with Math E-Zee tutoring centre.
 Click here for information on the initiative.
-Geoffrey is a finalist in the Humanity Flourishing Awards 2025 for his work supporting dyslexic learners in his maths centres and his local community.
+Geoffrey was a finalist in the Humanity Flourishing Awards 2025 for his work supporting dyslexic learners in his maths centres and his local community.
+In their words 'doing something now to support children for humanity to flourish in the next generations'

 Picture: Geoffrey Ashiono with Daniel Kamanga (friend of Kakamega Project)